 A transcript of each interview should be submitted along with a 3-5 page analysis of the student's key findings, patterns, observations and conclusion.

 Permission forms must be signed by parents prior to conducting interviews and will be provided in class.
-These will be available on MOODLE.

 3. Create a unit plan 20%